Financial Stewardship: Everyone's Responsibility in Your Small Business

 Building a financial stewardship culture doesn't require a massive initiative.
 Start with these immediate actions:

 - This week: Have an honest conversation with your team about why financial awareness matters.
 Share one key metric that everyone's work impacts.
+Use our BizTools templates to create a simple financial visibility dashboard.

 - This month: Identify one department and pilot cost visibility.
 Give that team access to their budget and actual spending, and discuss the results weekly.

 - This quarter: Establish clear spending authorities, create a simple financial dashboard, and recognize your first "stewardship win."
+Consider using a structured estimating system to prevent cost overruns.

 The Bottom Line